 Full user experience: is the concept of developing integrated experiences instead of products, which demand a broad-based view of where design can make a difference irrespective of the internal barriers between physical, digital and service design.
 This provides a much greater business opportunity and higher retention rates.

 The study contends that companies that do well on these priorities boost their odds of designing great products and are arguably more successful as a consequence.

 Great design needs great data

-While the the impact of design on business is well known, lots of companies still struggle to use it as a growth driver.
-We find that one of the common underlying themes that inhibits business from generating and leveraging great designs is the lack accessible design related metrics and product data across the organization.
+While the impact of design on business is well known, lots of companies still struggle to use it as a growth driver.
+We find that one of the common underlying themes that inhibit business from generating and leveraging great designs is the lack of accessible design-related metrics and product data across the organization.

 A novel way to boost your business performance

 Yesterday’s tools are simply not designed for the growing intricacy of new products and supply chains, making it difficult for companies to be quick enough to capture trends and meet customer expectations.

 Companies can rely on new technologies to integrate these changes.
 Actually, more and more options exist to strengthen the dialog between users and businesses.
 Designers can share early prototypes design on social media like Behance or Instagram to test the waters and get immediate feedback on how to improve their work.
 But companies can also go deeper into their customer understanding by using combinations of artificial intelligence and big data to uncover hidden patterns and test innovative approach.
 Companies like Apple are quite famous for having design at the heart of their concern.
 Design teams are as prevalent as financial and other operational teams, and keep on iterating even after the beginning of manufacturing phases.
 Same for Google, where design teams are small but mighty.

 IDEO, a renowned international design and consulting firm, is also applying these principles to create engaging and successful products, like an acoustic amplifier for Fender or an IoT devices assortment for SimpliSafe.